tapfortap/Unity/README.md

 If you don't have the plugin yet then head over to the [no link](need url).

 Installing the Tap for Tap Unity Plugin is easy.
 This isn't a Unity tutorial so we assume that you have a Unity project already set up and working.
-All you need to do is import the TapForTap.unitypackage into your app.
-Then follow the steps below for Android and iOS
+The first thing you need to do is import the TapForTap.unitypackage into your app.
+Then follow the steps below for configuring iOS and Android.

 ### Configuring Tap for Tap for iOS
 When Xcode loads you will need to add the AdSupport framework to your build target.
+In the project explorer on the left side of Xcode 4:

+- Select your project from the very top.
+- Select your app's target.
+- Select the Build Phases tab.
+- Expand Link Binaries With Libraries.
+- Click the + button.
-- Add the AdSupport framework.
+- Select the AdSupport.framework
+- Click add

 ### Configuring Tap for Tap for Android
 A few additions need to be made to Unity's AndroidManifest.xml.
-If you do not have a custom manifest Unity recommends to create your own under the Assets/Plugins/Android folder ([Unity docs](http://docs.unity3d.com/Documentation/Manual/PluginsForAndroid.html)).
+If you do not have a custom manifest Unity recommends to create your own under the `Assets/Plugins/Android `folder ([Unity docs](http://docs.unity3d.com/Documentation/Manual/PluginsForAndroid.html)).
 Or you can edit the default manifest at `/Applications/Unity/Unity.app/Contents/PlaybackEngines/AndroidPlayer` for Mac OSX and `C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer\AndroidManifest.xml` for Windows.